 The game’s environments are built for tactical consideration, too.
 Dungeons aren’t just flat locales, and you can take advantage of vertical terrain to, say, knock enemies into pits or drop stuff on their heads.
 Environmental objects like bridges and weakened walls can be destroyed to add more dynamism to the arenas, too.

-For more RPG games, you can follow that link for a big list of great ones.
+For more RPG games and D&D games, you can follow that link for a big list of great ones.